pawamoy/shell-history/README.md

 ## Usage
 Simply `./run.sh`, or run it manually with `FLASK_APP=app.py flask run`.
 Now go to http://127.0.0.1:5000/ and enjoy!

+Each time you launch the Flask application, the current history file is imported into an SQLite database (located at `~/.shellhist/db`), and the history file is renamed `.shellhist/history.UUID.bak`, UUID being an auto-generated UUID string.

 ## Charts examples
 ![monthly chart](pictures/monthly.png)